neurophysics/T2SDT/README.md

 The Code was verified to work with Python 2.7 and 3.6 although older versions might work as will.

-Additionally the following python packages are required:
+Additionally, the following python packages are required:
 - numpy
 - scipy